gbeine/simple-follow-me-social-buttons-widget/readme.txt

 - Spanish
 - Serbo-Croatian.
 Provided by Borisa Djuraskovic from webhostinghub.com

+Other plugins that you may have interest:
+- Simple Cookie Notification Bar <a href="https://wordpress.org/plugins/simple-cookie-notification-bar/">View</a> | <a href="https://downloads.wordpress.org/plugin/simple-cookie-notification-bar.zip">Download</a>

 == Installation ==
 1. Unzip simple-follow-me-social-buttons.zip
 2. Upload the unziped folder `simple-follow-me-social-buttons` to the `/wp-content/plugins/` directory